San Borjitas Cave Paintings near Mulegé, Baja California Sur

 Cool Scoops serves incredibly creamy and delicious homemade ice-cream, with flavours ranging from pistachio and espresso to mango and strawberry.
 I absolutely loved the passionfruit version.

-The shop is located just off Mulegé’s main plaza (Jardin Corona), in the new Plaza Santa Lucia.
+The shop is located just off Mulegé’s main square (Jardin Corona), in the new Plaza Santa Lucia.

 There is a great taco shop at the end of this food court as well, as well as more options on the other side of the plaza.
 Don’t miss getting a fish taco while in Baja!